nachocarracedo/my_twitter/README.md

 The goal is to present all this information through visualizations.

-The coolest thing about this is that you can run the notebook (my_twitter_viz.ipynb) with your own keys and get the info from your tweeter
+The coolest thing about this is that you can run the notebook (my_twitter_viz.ipynb) with your own keys and get the info from your twitter

-Bonus: tweet topics (LDA)

 ## FILES:

-* twitter.ipynb: Notebook where I used as scratch paper to clean data, EDA, and to play with the plots.
-Also I played a bit with LDA to extract tweet topics.

 * my_twitter_viz.ipynb: I put all together to get 1 final viz.
 This is the notebook you should use if you want to get your own tweeter viz.

+* twitter.ipynb: Notebook where I used as scratch paper to clean data, EDA, play with the plots settings, and to experiment with different algorithms for sentiment analysis.
+Also I played a bit with LDA to extract tweet topics.

 ## USE